Sue Patterson

 Executive Director

 Eleanor has been the Executive Director of WINGS since 2021 and served as Programs Director for five years prior to that.
 She has two decades of experience in Sexual and Reproductive Health and nonprofit leadership spanning educational and youth programming roles, patient counseling, and service/program management.
 As Executive Director, Eleanor works to deepen WINGS’s impact by driving our responsible and ambitious growth, ensuring the coherent implementation of our organizational vision and strategy, leading the staff, and acting as an external spokesperson to diverse audiences in Guatemala and globally.
 Eleanor is passionate about applying a human rights focus to every aspect of her work, both within our team and for our external programming, and ensuring a continuous push towards strong systems approaches, transparency, and quality improvement in all that we do.
 Eleanor graduated from Tufts University with a degree in Community Health and Women’s Studies and holds a Master’s in Nonprofit Management from Northeastern University.
-Eleanor lives with her husband, Alex, in his hometown of Antigua Guatemala, their baby daughter and two rescue dogs.
-They can often be found out hiking around the many hills and volcanoes that surround their hometown.
+Eleanor lives with her husband, Alex, in his hometown of Antigua Guatemala, their daughter and two rescue dogs.
+They can often be found out hiking around the many hills and volcanoes that surround their home.

 Michelle Dubón